dxc33linger/PSTonFPGA_demo/README.md

 All the generated files are saved in ./result

+To check whether the mask is correct, run:

+	python check_mask.py

+To obtain interdiate results (post-activation value after each layer), run

+	python intermediate_data.py

+All the generated files are saved in ./result

 You will also need a cifar10 dataset file in .mat.
-Since the file is too large to upload to Github, please email the authours ({skvenka5, xiaocong}@asu.edu) to request the dataset.
+Since the file is too large to upload to Github, please email the authours to request the dataset.